maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve all available LedgerRequest entries, the service will access its database to retrieve and package the full list of LedgerRequest objects into a paged response.
+Upon receiving a request to retrieve all available LedgerRequest records, the MSR will access its database to retrieve and package the full list of LedgerRequest objects into a paged response.
 Only the results of the page that has been selected by the service consumers are returned.
 Navigation to other pages can be achieved by repeating the same search query, with a difference page